In California, as in most other states, passing property from a deceased’s small estate to beneficiaries requires

 Life insurance benefits paid directly to beneficiaries and heirs are also not included in the calculations.
 However benefits paid to the estate can count toward the $166,250.

 - A certified copy of the decedent’s death certificate;

 - Proof of the identity of the person seeking the property transfer;

 - Completion of the required court form; and

 - An Inventory and Appraisal form signed by a probate referee specifying all real property owned by the decedent in California.

 Use A People’s Choice to Help Settle Your Estate

-If you are considering settling an estate by using a California small estate probate affidavit and want to avoid the high cost of attorney’s fees, contact A People’s Choice for low-cost legal document help.
-Although we cannot give legal advice, A People’s Choice can help you in preparing the California small estate probate affidavit without having to hire a lawyer.
+If you are considering settling an estate by using a California small estate probate affidavit and want to avoid the high cost of attorney’s fees, contact A People’s Choice.
+Although we cannot give legal advice, A People’s Choice can help you in preparing a California small estate probate affidavit without having to hire a lawyer.

 If you or an heir need more information about California probate and the various California simplified probate procedures that are available, please feel free to call our office.
 The process can be started through our convenient online system, over the phone, or in person.